jberclaz/modelh/README.md

 remap your keys.
 This is very handy to add media keys and other custom combinations you may need.

-To make your own board, you don't need any knowledge in electronics, however, you'll have to do a bit of soldering.
+To make your own board, you don't need any knowledge in electronics, however it requires some soldering.

-This repo contains an open-source PCB design for a replacement controller board for the IBM Model M keyboard.
+This repository contains the open-source PCB design for a replacement controller board for the IBM Model M keyboard.
 It was designed by [John Hawthorn](https://github.com/jhawthorn).
 The controller is a drop-in replacement for the original controller, which includes USB